Did You Know?

 GPI's executive producer.

-On the Right: Check out Maxim's DVD cover
+Photo on right: Check out Maxim's DVD cover for Darkest Night.

-Maxim is an American film distributor based in Arizona, which
+Maxim Media is an American film distributor based in Arizona, which

 specializes in releasing quality horror films.